katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 With this example in mind we have the opportunity to start exploring Go's objects.
 Can a method satisfy the **Adder** type ?
-Depending on your background this may sound counter intuitive, lets take a look at an adder object:
+Depending on your background this may sound counter intuitive (something like, one is a method, but you need a function, etc) lets take a look at an adder object:

 ```go
 type ObjectAdder struct{}